Canadice, NY

 coagulation, filtration, disinfection and fluoridation.
 Water is drawn off of the City’s transmission system at a Monroe County Water Authority connection on Shetler Road and is pumped through the Town of Richmond and supplied to us at the Canadice/Richmond town line.
 A pumping station transmits water to a distribution system consisting of 6.1 miles of water main and a 200,000 gallon water storage tank.
 Water flows by gravity from the tank and is re-chlorinated as water exits the storage tank.
 The tank is supplied with an internal mixing system to aid in maintaining water quality and a spray aeration system to off gas disinfection by products.

-FACTS AND FIGURESIn calendar year 2023, we pumped, on average 25,814 gallons per day to meet the daily demand for customers and water quality.
-The total amount of water pumped was 9,421,963 gallons.
-The amount of water delivered to customers was approximately 8,505,660 gallons.
+In calendar year 2024, we pumped, on average 27,182 gallons per day to meet the daily demand for customers and water quality.
+The total amount of water pumped was 9,962,639 gallons.
+The amount of water billed to customers was approximately 8,158,598 gallons.
 The difference in these figures is non-revenue water (NRW).
 The NRW is used for firefighting purposes, water main flushing, or otherwise attributed to distribution system leaks, meter and billing inaccuracies and water illegally obtained.
-Our highest one-day total of water pumped into the distribution system was 111,629 gallons.
+Our highest one-day total of water pumped into the distribution system was 116,122 gallons.
 The Town charges users of the system $35.00 per quarter plus $.0080 per gallon.

 It should be noted that all drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the EPA’s Safe Drinking Water Hotline (800) 426- 4791 or the New York State Department of Health at (315) 789-3030.